-Another benefit of Old Europeans is that they also tend to appear whiter than their certified color grade.
-“When diamonds are graded by color they are turned upside down and looked at from the side,” Zhang says.
-“Since Old European cut diamonds were produced in a time period with lower lighting (candlelight), they were cut to maximize color over brilliance.”
+Another benefit of old Europeans is that they tend to appear whiter than their certified color grade.
+“When diamonds are graded by color, they are turned upside down and looked at from the side,” Zhang says.
+“Since old European–cut diamonds were produced in a time period with lower lighting (candlelight), they were cut to maximize color over brilliance.”

 Unfortunately, this cut is a bit harder to shop for online.
 Due to the artisanal techniques these diamonds were cut with, each stone can look slightly different.
 “I don’t recommend shopping for an old European–cut diamond by looking at the certificate alone,” Zhang explains.
 “You need to see how it looks in person.”

 What to Look for in an Old European Cut

-- What settings work best with an old European-cut?
-Zhang argues old Europeans work with just about everything.
-"My clients tend to choose a more simplified setting when working with an antique diamond because they don't want any design elements to distract from the uniqueness of their stone."
+- What settings work best with an old European cut?
+"My clients tend to choose a more simplified setting when working with an antique diamond because they don't want any design elements to distract from the uniqueness of their stone," says Zhang.
 That's not to say that a more ornate setting won't work with this cut.
-In fact, you may run into more unique settings with old Europeans as they were popular during the Art Deco period.
-If you are looking for a simpler look, consider a solitaire setting but for a bolder look, opt for a filigree or vintage setting.
+In fact, you may run into more unique settings with old Europeans, as they were popular during the art deco period.
+If you are looking for a simpler look, consider a solitaire setting.
+But for a bolder look, opt for a filigree or vintage setting.

 - Are all old European diamonds hand-cut?
-Yes, machine-cutting wasn't available during the time old European diamonds were cut, which means that each diamond was to be handcrafted.
+Yes, machine-cutting wasn't available during the time old European diamonds were cut, which means that each diamond was handcrafted.
 That's why you will never see two old European-cut diamonds that are exactly the same.

 - Where can I purchase this type of cut?
 Since old European-cut diamonds are considered antique, it can be a bit harder to find various options in this style.
 You will want to work with a seasoned jeweler who can help you seek out the old European-cut ring that best fits you.